EricZinda/Perplexity/backlog.md

             - you could say that that set is out of the rotation
             - We'd have to collect all the solutions

-- change be_v_id() to work like vegetarian_a
-  - what are the vegetarian dishes -> doesn't work because:
-    - DisjunctionValue gets put into worldstate because in_style_predication_2() doesn't pay attention to it

--
-- Make "be_v_id" work properly with concepts
-  - In order to make "a table for 2" work, `table_n` has to yield the concept "table"
-  - Theory: be_v_id() should work with the same with concepts as any world used predicatively() as a verb like "large" or "vegetarian" as in "what is large/vegetarian?"
-  - (fixed) which 2 dishes are specials? -> fails
-    - /runparse 0,0
-    - _be_v_id_group() is getting duplicate values
-      - It is getting duplication solutions
-      - Because "dish" has overlapping things that specialize "dish"
-      - And we're never getting the solution group with just 2 things in it
-      - (fixed) Because we iterate through the concept solutions and, because they are added to existing solution groups, the SolutionGroupGenerator replaces them
-  - (fixed) What are your specials? -> special
-    - Fix: Should count the actual number of concepts in the solution group if check_concepts=True

-- Clean up conceptual versions of have_v and order_v as per nonlogicalquerydesign.md

 Code cleanup:
 - redo all the noun() type predications to properly return notathing and look like match_all_n_concepts
 - Rename lineage something like disjunction